GhostWriters/DockSTARTer/docs/basics/env-var-info.md

 Description:
 This directory will be mounted under `/storage` inside every container across DS.
 There is no specific use for this directory, it can be used however you like.

-## !DEPRECATED!
-DOWNLOADSDIR

-DEPRECATION NOTICE: This variable is now deprecated in favor of `DOCKERSTORAGEDIR` which is mounted as a volume in all containers as `/storage`.
-This variable will be completely removed from all DockSTARTer app templates and no longer mounted as a volume at the end of 2020.
-The variable will not be removed from your `.env` file, however it will be sorted into the application specific variables at the bottom.
-If you require the volume you can continue using it via an [override](https://dockstarter.com/overrides/introduction).

-* Default value: `/mnt/downloads`

-Description:
-This directory will be mounted under `/downloads` inside any container that is used for downloading.
-Do **not** use this directory as permanent storage for your media.
-See below for `MEDIADIR` directories.

-**NOTE: `DOWNLOADSDIR` also gets mounted to `/data` inside some containers because that is what [binhex](https://hub.docker.com/u/binhex/) containers use.
-They will not work as intended otherwise.**

-## !DEPRECATED!
-MEDIADIR_AUDIOBOOKS

-DEPRECATION NOTICE: This variable is now deprecated in favor of `DOCKERSTORAGEDIR` which is mounted as a volume in all containers as `/storage`.
-This variable will be completely removed from all DockSTARTer app templates and no longer mounted as a volume at the end of 2020.
-The variable will not be removed from your `.env` file, however it will be sorted into the application specific variables at the bottom.
-If you require the volume you can continue using it via an [override](https://dockstarter.com/overrides/introduction).

-* System Detected value: `~/Audioooks`
-* Default value: `/mnt/medialibrary/audiobooks`

-Description:
-This directory will be mounted under `/audiobooks` inside any container that is used to access your audiobooks library.
-This directory is meant to store media permanently.

-## !DEPRECATED!
-MEDIADIR_BOOKS

-DEPRECATION NOTICE: This variable is now deprecated in favor of `DOCKERSTORAGEDIR` which is mounted as a volume in all containers as `/storage`.
-This variable will be completely removed from all DockSTARTer app templates and no longer mounted as a volume at the end of 2020.
-The variable will not be removed from your `.env` file, however it will be sorted into the application specific variables at the bottom.
-If you require the volume you can continue using it via an [override](https://dockstarter.com/overrides/introduction).

-* System Detected value: `~/Books`
-* Default value: `/mnt/medialibrary/books`

-Description:
-This directory will be mounted under `/books` inside any container that is used to access your books library.
-This directory is meant to store media permanently.

-## !DEPRECATED!
-MEDIADIR_COMICS

-DEPRECATION NOTICE: This variable is now deprecated in favor of `DOCKERSTORAGEDIR` which is mounted as a volume in all containers as `/storage`.
-This variable will be completely removed from all DockSTARTer app templates and no longer mounted as a volume at the end of 2020.
-The variable will not be removed from your `.env` file, however it will be sorted into the application specific variables at the bottom.
-If you require the volume you can continue using it via an [override](https://dockstarter.com/overrides/introduction).

-* System Detected value: `~/Comics`
-* Default value: `/mnt/medialibrary/comics`

-Description:
-This directory will be mounted under `/comics` inside any container that is used to access your comics library.
-This directory is meant to store media permanently.

-## !DEPRECATED!
-MEDIADIR_MOVIES

-DEPRECATION NOTICE: This variable is now deprecated in favor of `DOCKERSTORAGEDIR` which is mounted as a volume in all containers as `/storage`.
-This variable will be completely removed from all DockSTARTer app templates and no longer mounted as a volume at the end of 2020.
-The variable will not be removed from your `.env` file, however it will be sorted into the application specific variables at the bottom.
-If you require the volume you can continue using it via an [override](https://dockstarter.com/overrides/introduction).

-* System Detected value: `~/Movies`
-* Default value: `/mnt/medialibrary/movies`

-Description:
-This directory will be mounted under `/movies` inside any container that is used to access your movie library.
-This directory is meant to store media permanently.

-## !DEPRECATED!
-MEDIADIR_MUSIC

-DEPRECATION NOTICE: This variable is now deprecated in favor of `DOCKERSTORAGEDIR` which is mounted as a volume in all containers as `/storage`.
-This variable will be completely removed from all DockSTARTer app templates and no longer mounted as a volume at the end of 2020.
-The variable will not be removed from your `.env` file, however it will be sorted into the application specific variables at the bottom.
-If you require the volume you can continue using it via an [override](https://dockstarter.com/overrides/introduction).

-* System Detected value: `~/Music`
-* Default value: `/mnt/medialibrary/music`

-Description:
-This directory will be mounted under `/music` inside any container that is used to access your music library.
-This directory is meant to store media permanently.

-## !DEPRECATED!
-MEDIADIR_TV

-DEPRECATION NOTICE: This variable is now deprecated in favor of `DOCKERSTORAGEDIR` which is mounted as a volume in all containers as `/storage`.
-This variable will be completely removed from all DockSTARTer app templates and no longer mounted as a volume at the end of 2020.
-The variable will not be removed from your `.env` file, however it will be sorted into the application specific variables at the bottom.
-If you require the volume you can continue using it via an [override](https://dockstarter.com/overrides/introduction).

-* System Detected value: `~/TV`
-* Default value: `/mnt/medialibrary/tv`

-Description:
-This directory will be mounted under `/tv` inside any container that is used to access your TV library.
-This directory is meant to store media permanently.

 ## PGID

 * System Detected value: Detects the ID of your group